RenlingHu/WorkflowForMSLD/Multiple_Topology_Creation/README.md

 `./build.sysname`
  - contains Input Files for the next 'Simulation System Setup' and 'MSLD Simulations'
  - see more details in 'Simulation System Setup' and 'MSLD Simulation'

+`./translation.txt`
+ - New atom name assigned to multiple ligands that contain one common core and different fragments

 ---